TopEFT/topeft/analysis/topEFT/README.md

 ## topEFT
 This directory contains scripts for the Full Run 2 EFT analysis.
-This README documents and explains how to run each of the scrips that are run from the command line.
+This README documents and explains how to run the scrips.

 ### Plotting Scripts